 No units are set up on the table at the start of the game (except for Infiltrators, see below).
 Any units not left in reserve form the player's First Wave.
-Infiltrating units are deployed before the game begins, drawing an order dice from the bag to deploy each infiltrating unit.
-They may deploy anywhere on the board beyond 12" of the opponent's deployment zone edge (DZE).

 During Turn 1 both players must bring their First Wave onto the table.
 These units can enter the table from any point on the player's DZE, and must be given either a Run or Advance order.
 Note that no order test is required to move units onto the table as part of the First Wave and that troops are not allowed to make an assault when they enter the table.